 There are around 240,000 trees in Cambridge, growing in a wide variety of locations including woods, parks, school grounds, hospitals, cemeteries, industrial and commercial areas and streets.

-This means there are a large number of landowners responsible for trees, including local authorities, universities, individual householders and businesses.
+This means there are many landowners responsible for trees, including local authorities, universities, individual householders and businesses.

 This strategy sets out our policies for managing the city’s trees to maximise their benefits.
 It was approved by the Community Services Committee on 8 October 2015.